The Old Man and the Old Moon: Plot

-Matheson, who is also the ship's first mate, tells the crew the tale of Pericles Llewellyn McWallander, claiming he abandoned his duties to sail west in search of a mysterious city at the end of the world, and was last seen at the port of Malefria, before his crew allegedly mutinied and threw him overboard.
-Continuing his charade, the Old Man proposes the crew follow him to the infamous city, but they are interrupted by the arrival of a rebel ship.
-They manage to fight off their opponents but their captain is killed in the skirmish ("The Rain Will Fall (Reprise)").
-Matheson, now the captain, proposes either going to war and facing certain death, or returning home and being charged with desertion.
-The Old Man proposes a third option: they head west in search of the city.
+Matheson, who is also the ship's first mate, tells the crew the tale of Pericles Llewellyn McWallander, claiming he sailed west in search of a mysterious city at the end of the world, and was last seen at the port of Malefria, before his crew allegedly mutinied and threw him overboard.
+Continuing his charade, the Old Man proposes the crew follow him to the infamous city, but they are interrupted when a rebel ship attacks, and their captain is killed in the skirmish ("The Rain Will Fall (Reprise)").
+Facing either certain death in war or returning home to be charged with desertion, the Old Man proposes a third option: they head west in search of the city.
 At first lying about what is there, the Old Man is struck by a strange memory and tells them that the city is filled with light.
-He rallies the crew, takes command of the ship from Matheson, and they sail westward ("Sail for Love"), but encounter several obstacles that cause the crew to lose faith in him, and grow concerned at the fact the moon is continuing to lose its light.
-Matheson reveals he knows the Old Man is not McWallander, but believes he knows more about the City of Light than he thinks, warning to not take his crew's loyalty for granted like McWallander did.
-Arriving in Malefria for rest, the Old Man encounters two men who recognize his hat, revealing they were part of McWallander's mutinous crew.
-He learns they recently met his wife, who has continued sailing west.
-The Old Man forces the increasingly doubtful crew to re-board the ship, and ends up sailing them straight through a field of volcanoes, severely damaging the ship and leading the ship's cook to flee ("Sail for Love (Reprise)").
-The crew finally confront the Old Man, and Matheson finally reveals that he was McWallander's cabin boy as a child and has known the Old Man was lying the whole time.
+He rallies the crew and they sail westward ("Sail for Love"), but encounter several obstacles that cause the crew to lose faith in him, and grow concerned at the fact the moon is continuing to lose its light.
+Matheson privately reveals to the Old Man he knows he is lying and warns him not to take his crew for granted like McWallander.
+At the port of Malefria, the Old Man encounters two men who recognize his hat, revealing they were part of McWallander's mutinous crew.
+He learns they recently met his wife, who has continued west.
+The Old Man forces the crew to re-board the ship, and ends up sailing them straight through a field of volcanoes, severely damaging the ship and leading the ship's cook to flee ("Sail for Love (Reprise)").
+The crew finally confront the Old Man, and Matheson finally reveals he is not McWallander, having himself served as McWallander's cabin boy as a child.
 Just as the crew is ready to throw the Old Man overboard, the moon finally loses all of its light and a sudden storm destroys the ship, sending everyone into the sea.
 As the Old Man sinks ("Just Like the Sea") he is swallowed by a giant fish.